IFL-CAMP/simple/README.md

 Stamped messages contain the base data plus a Header.

 Need another type of message?
-It can be defined - following the way *simple_msgs* are designed - and sent/received using the interface provided by *simple*.
+It can be defined - following the way *simple_msgs* are designed - and sent/received using the same interface.
-Feel free to request one message type if needed!

 ### Usage